-- a) Respect for Property Rights: Figh muamalah emphasises the importance of respecting individual property rights.
-In the context of land seized as an object of confiscation at the Banda Aceh District Court, the legal owner is still respected for his property rights even though the land was seized by the court. - b) The Principle of Justice: One of the main objectives of law in muamalah fiqh is to maintain justice in transactions and dispute resolution.
-In the case of disputed land Number 64/Pdt.G/2020/Pn Bna, the principle of justice was applied in resolving the dispute and returning the property rights to the rightful owner after the judicial process was completed. - c) Liability: In muamalah fiqh, individuals are held accountable for their actions and decisions regarding property, including land.
+- a) Respect for Property Rights: Fiqh muamalah emphasizes the importance of respecting individual property rights.
+In the context of land seized as an object of confiscation at the Banda Aceh District Court, the legal owner is still respected for his property rights even though the land was confiscated by the court. - b) The Principle of Justice: One of the main objectives of law in muamalah fiqh is to maintain justice in transactions and dispute resolution.
+In the case of disputed land Number 64/Pdt.G/2020/Pn Bna, the principle of justice is applied in resolving disputes and returning property rights to the rightful owner after the judicial process is completed. - c) Liability: In muamalah fiqh, individuals are held accountable for their actions and decisions regarding property, including land.
 If any action harms another party in relation to land, that individual must be held legally and morally responsible.
-In Decision Number 64/Pdt.G/2020/Pn Bna, the other party is not responsible for voluntarily vacating the disputed object. - d) Peaceful Solution: Figh muamalah encourages the settlement of disputes by peaceful means and based on deliberation.
-In the context of land dispute decision No. 64/Pdt.G/2020/Pn Bna, the applicant originally wanted to settle the dispute with the local keuchik and had promised to vacate the disputed land no later than 27 December 2020, but was not kept.
+In Decision Number 64/Pdt.G/2020/Pn Bna, the other party is not responsible for voluntarily vacating the disputed object. - d) Peaceful Solution: Fiqh muamalah encourages the settlement of disputes by peaceful means and based on deliberation.
+In the context of land dispute decision No. 64/Pdt.G/2020/Pn Bna, the applicant originally wanted to settle the dispute with the local keuchik and had promised to vacate the disputed land no later than December 27, 2020, but was not kept.

-The application of the principles of fiqh muamalah in the case of disputed land confiscated as an object of confiscation in the District Court of Banda Aceh City as in Decision Number 64/Pdt.G/2020/Pn Bna can help ensure that dispute resolution is carried out fairly, in accordance with Islamic principles, and with due regard to the rights of each individual involved.
+The application of the principles of fiqh muamalah in the case of disputed land confiscated as an object of confiscation in the District Court of Banda Aceh City as in decision Number 64/Pdt.G/2020/Pn Bna can help ensure that dispute resolution is carried out fairly, in accordance with Islamic principles, and with due regard for the rights of each individual involved.